 - 1. The student must complete a minimum of 60 semester hours of college-level credit. - 2.
 The student must complete all core curriculum/general education requirements for graduation or all courses in a THECB approved Field of Study curriculum. - 3.
-The student must earn at least 18 of the last 27 semester credit hours required for the degree at Galveston College. - 4.
+The student must earn at least 18 semester credit hours required for the degree at Galveston College. - 4.
 The student must have a 2.0 cumulative grade point average on all work from Galveston College. - 5.
-The student must have satisfied the requirements of the Texas Success Initiative, unless exempt. - 6.
+The student must have satisfied the requirements of the Texas Success Initiative and demonstrate college readiness in reading, writing and mathematics, unless exempt. - 6.
 The student must successfully complete a minimum of one physical education activity courses, unless a substitution for this requirement is petitioned and approved by the Vice President of Instruction. - 7.
 The student must have satisfactorily settled all College financial obligations.